lukelbd/vim-tags/README.md

 And it is on this basis that
 this plugin provides some neat refactoring tools.

-## Global plugin options

-* `g:idetools_no_ctags`: Vim-list of strings specifying the filetypes for which we do not want to try to generate ctags.
-* `g:idetools_all_ctags`: Vim-list of strings specifying the filetypes for which we want to use **not only** "top-level" tags as scope delimiters, but also "child" tags -- for example, functions declared inside of other functions.
-By default, this list is equal to just `['fortran']`, since all Fortran subroutines and functions must be declared inside of a "`program`" or "`module`", which have their own tags.
-* `g:idetools_top_ctags_map`: Vim-dictionary whose keys are
-  filetypes and whose values are lists of characters, corresponding to the ctags **categories** used to approximate the "local scope" refactoring tools.
-  If the current filetype is not in the dictionary, the `'default'` entry is used (by default, this is `f`, indicating **function definition** locations).

-  To generate a list of all possible ctags **categories** for all languages, run `ctags --list-kinds` on the command line.
-For a specific language, use e.g. `ctags --list-kinds=python`.

 ## Ctags maps

 * `<Leader>c`: Displays a condensed table of the `ctags`.